Expert Level Holistic Physical Therapy

 Let’s be honest: most people roll their eyes or even groan when they hear “15 cups of fluid a day.”
 It sounds like a small swimming pool.
 But here’s the thing: dehydration is no joke.
 Studies show that up to 17–28% of older adults are chronically dehydrated, and many end up in the ER with dehydration as a primary or secondary diagnosis.
 For adults over 65, it’s one of the leading preventable reasons for hospital visits.

-And it’s not just the elderly.
-Even mild dehydration—losing just 1–2% of your body’s water—can impair focus, mood, and physical performance.
+And it’s not just the elderly, mild dehydration—losing just 1–2% of your body’s water— despite your age can impair focus, mood, and physical performance.
 That means if you feel thirsty, you’re already playing catch-up.

 So while the recommendation might make you roll your eyes, chances are a lot of us are walking around a little under-hydrated.
-And if a few extra glasses of water can keep you out of the ER, improve your focus, and keep your skin looking fresh, it’s a small price to pay.
+And if a few extra cups of healthy fluids can keep you out of the ER, improve your focus, and keep your skin looking fresh, it’s a small price to pay.

 So, How Much Water Do You Really Need Each Day?

 We’ve all heard the advice: “Drink eight glasses of water a day.”
-But modern research shows that hydration needs are more personalized—and usually a bit higher—than that old rule of thumb.
-Two trusted health institutions, Mayo Clinic and Harvard Health, provide clear guidance on how much water your body really requires.
+But hydration needs are actually more personalized—and usually a bit higher—than that old rule of thumb.
+Two trusted health institutions, Mayo Clinic and Harvard Health, provide clear guidance on how much healthy fluid your body really requires.

 • Men should aim for about 15.5 cups (3.7 liters) of fluids per day.